CSEAMAN3/reading-notes/scrimba/module9-working-with-APIs.md

 ###### Getting data from a server

-The server hosts "an API" - exposed "endpoints" we can accessfor getting data from the server.
+The server hosts "an API" - exposed "endpoints" we can access for getting data from the server.

 Note - the server does not give us access to everything, just the things they want us to have.